Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/g/GROMACS/USER.md

 of enabling support for the `cray-python` modules.
 Therefore the corresponding EasyConfigs of GROMACS have also been replaced.

-It is done this way because it is also unclear if the Python support is needed when used with GROMACS.
+It is done this way because it is also unclear if the Python support is needed when PLUMED is used with GROMACS.

+As GROMACS 2025 should contain all necessary parts of PLUMED that are needed when running GROMACS, we do not offer modules with the full PLUMED integrated anymore.

 See also the [page on PLUMED](../../p/PLUMED/).